Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-airlimp/TASKS.md

 * Is this job cognitive?
 Your judgment (0-10): 7 - They think about the design of the products as well as making improvements and solve technical problems.
 * 5 most important skills they require to possess (provide the importance score, in Details):

-    - (72) Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not         interrupting at inappropriate times.See more occupations related to this skill.
+    - (72) Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not         interrupting at inappropriate times.

-    - (72) Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.See more             occupations related to this skill.
+    - (72) Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-    - (72) Mathematics — Using mathematics to solve problems.See more occupations related to this skill.
+    - (72) Mathematics — Using mathematics to solve problems.

-    - (72) Reading Comprehension — Understanding written sentences and paragraphs in work related documents.See more occupations related to this skill.
+    - (72) Reading Comprehension — Understanding written sentences and paragraphs in work related documents.

     - (72) Science — Using scientific rules and methods to solve problems.